trevorlinton/webkit.js/README.md

   - Produce a renderer in pure JavaScript that supports rendering to WebGL/Canvas contexts.
   - Develop frameworks for image/webpage capturing and automated web testing (similar to PhantomJS).
   - Develop a framework for prototyping CSS filters, HTML elements and attributes.
-  - Experimental harness for pure javascript rendering performance.
+  - Experimental harness for pure JavaScript rendering performance.
-  - Develop a javascript based browser in nodejs (just for fun).
+  - Develop a JavaScript based browser in nodejs (just for fun).

 Status
 ----

 **Toolchain**
-- (BAD) Currently will only compile with Emscripten 1.8.2 on MacOSX in Xcode.
+- (BAD) Currently will only compile with Emscripten 1.8.2 on Mac OS X in Xcode.

 **Building**
 - (GOOD) Currently the latest nightly WebKit builds.